csutton6/covid-transit/index.md

 We see that most agencies experienced ridership losses during the pandemic, with the majority having lost more than 40% in April.
 Many agencies also recovered slightly by October, and a few small operators experienced growth in 2020.

+<div id='hv-chart-2'></div>

+Comparing percent ridership losses, *Office Workers and Universities* suffered the most, losing 94% of ridership in April and only recovering to an 86% loss by October.
+As Cluster ID increases, the percent loss in ridership becomes less severe during all 3 months under comparison.

 <div id='altair-chart-3'></div>
 <div class='figure-caption'><strong>Figure 3.</strong> Ridership by cluster in selected months of 2019 and 2020.
 Each column represents the mean of the ridership at every ageny in the cluster for that month.</div>
 <br>

-The two highest performing clusters, *Small and Essential* and *Small and Growing*, are comprised of agencies with much smaller ridership, both before and after the pandmic.
+The two highest performing clusters, *Small and Essential* and *Small and Growing*, are comprised of agencies with much smaller passenger levels, both before and after the pandmic.
 The *Struggling Legacy Systems* category carried the most riders, followed by *Bus-Driven Recovery* and *Office Workers and Universities*.

 ### Cluser 1: Office Workers and Universities